thoughtworks-jumpstart/guides/docs/backend-web-development/express-routing.md

 });
 ```

-The handler function (callback function) is called when a GET request is sent by the browser to the root `/`.
-In the handler function, "Welcome to my homepage" is sent as the response.
+The handler function (callback function) is called when a GET or POST request is sent by the browser to the root `/`.
+In the handler function for GET request, "Welcome to my homepage" is sent as the response.

 Express.js will call the handler function with two parameters.
 The first parameter is the request object and the second parameter is the response object.